 Final Reporting Requirements

-- Details on how funds were spent as well as actual cost of the project vs. original budget in the form of a formal expenditure verification.
+- A final budget showing how funds were spent as well as the actual cost of the project vs. original budget.
+Include receipts for expenditures over $1,000.00

 - Project challenges and successes from the recipient’s perspective.

-- Completed questionnaire, narrative about how the grant has furthered your operation and general bio of farm.
+- Completed questionnaire, narrative about how the grant has furthered your operational goals.

 Questions?